arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 ~

 Building stuff for the web is quite complex.
-It is crucial to use common methodology, best practices, documentation and using the right tools to build, maintain and contribute to projects.
+Using common best practices make it a bit easier.
 At [Oktavilla](http://oktavilla.se) we regularly start new projects and over the years we have learned a lot the hard way.
-Evolving these common practices, keeping them relevant and up-to-date makes things run a lot smoother.
+Applying these best practices and keeping them relevant and up-to-date has helped us make things run a lot smoother.

-This is a summary of the methodology and tools we use.
-I’ll focus on the technical side of things.
+This is a summary of the best practises we use for modern web development projects.
 Each part has a link or two in the end to resources with more information.
 These are the parts I’ll cover:

 * [The README file](#the-readme-file)
 * [Version Control and Git](#version-control-and-git)